Money Saving Products I Use

 - Budget planning spreadsheet: This is a monthly budgeting spreadsheet that I created and use personally to this day to manage my budget.
 Free to copy from Google Docs.

-- Tracfone: The same company (different division) as Net10, if you are able to get by on minimal minutes, you can pay as low as $7.50 per month for a plan.
+- Tracfone: If you like to keep things simple, and are able to get by on minimal minutes (by pairing w/ VOIP or you just don’t use that many minutes), you can pay as low as $7.50 per month for a plan with Tracfone.
+They are the largest discount operator and they run on Sprint, AT&T, Verizon, and T-Mobile’s networks.
 Check out the phones that offer triple minutes for life to boost the value.

-- Virgin Mobile: If you want a more advanced phone that uses Android, the cheapest unlimited data/text plan with call time is Virgin Mobile’s Beyond Talk plan.
-You get unlimited data, text, and 300 minutes per month for $35.
+- Republic Wireless: If you want a more advanced phone that uses Android, the cheapest unlimited data/text plan with call time is through Republic Wireless.
+You get unlimited data, text, and voice minutes for $19 per month.
+Republic can do this because they’ve optimized their phones to connect to wi-fi networks, when available, and Sprint’s network when not.

 VOIP (landline phone):

-- Ooma: Ooma is a sleek VOIP device that offers free VOIP home phone service forever (you only pay local taxes).
+- Ooma: Ooma is a VOIP device that offers free VOIP home phone service forever (you only pay local taxes).
+It’s every bit as good or better than a digital voice service through your ISP, but much much cheaper.
 Audio quality is excellent & the features are awesome.
 Unlike MagicJack, you don’t have to have your computer on to use it.
 Simply plug in any standard phone into the unit, which plugs into your modem, and you’re good to go.
 It pays for itself within a few months and then you never have to pay for phone service again!
 Check out my Ooma review for more.

 - I’m a big fan of the Samsung Chromebook.
 At $249, it’s an absolute bargain.
 As most everything is in the cloud these days, this machine will suit the needs of 90% of the population as a primary laptop device.
 It’s super small and light 2.4 lbs. (the Macbook Air is 3 lbs.), has wifi, Bluetooth, USB 3.0, no fan (it uses phone hardware and keeps cool), 6.5 hour batter life, 100 GB of Google Drive storage, and even 12 Gogo in-air wifi passes (a $168 value).
 And it’s well built.
 An absolute bargain!
 Here’s a full review on it.